 No discounts for groups (it’s like herding cats).
 Groups of 6 or more are charged a 20% auto gratuity.

 I’m from Wisconsin so I know the lingo.
-And I know for a fact that there are coopons in the paper for 10% off caskets.
+It’s a fact that there are coopons in the WI newspapers for 10% off caskets.

 Most of the hotels in Vail will run you up in on of their shuttle and retrieve you after the ride.
 Otherwise, taxis can be reasonable if you work the sticker price.